Rui-San/LAPR2_2023_2024/docs/sprintA/us004/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US001 - As a HRM, I want to register skills that may be appointed to a collaborator." as there must be at least one registed skill to be assigned for a collaborator.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
+    * employee ID
-    * an informal description
-    * a technical description
+    * name
+    * skill to be assigned
+    * date of birth
-    * an estimated duration
+    * email
-    * an estimated cost
+    * contact

 * Selected data:
-    * a task category
+    * a skill category

 **Output Data:**

+* Driving vehicles of different types
+* Operating machines
+* Tree pruning
+* Installation of an irrigation system
-* List of existing task categories
+* installation of a lighting system
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)